bkw777/TPDD_Cable/README.md

  Olivetti M10
 This is the same arrangement as the original cable that came with the drive.

-This is the wiring that the silkscreen on the PCB describes, so this table is somewhat redundant.
-IE, PCB pad #3 goes to DB25M pin #3, PCB pad #20 goes to DB25M pin #20, and so on.
+This is the wiring that matches the numbers on the the silkscreen.
+IE, the via labelled 3 on the PCB goes to DB25M pin 3, via 20 goes to DB25M pin 20, and so on.

 For convenience, the table below also shows the colors for a couple of specific cable options from DigiKey from the BOM links above.
-If you buy one of the same cables, then your cable should match this table.
+If you buy one of these exact specific cables, then your cable should match this table.
 But don't trust the colors without verifying.
-If you buy any other cable that isn't specifically exactly the one from one of these BOM links, then ignore the colors and map out your cable yourself.
+If you buy any other cable that isn't specifically exactly the one from one of these BOM links, then ignore the colors and map out your cable yourself to find out which color goes to DB25M pin 3 etc.

 <table>
 <tr>